 How to Convert BigDecimal to Float or Float to BigDecimal in java with examples

-It contains a 32-bit integer and an unscaled decimal value.
-It is defined in java. math class.
-It is used in product prices and scientific calculations
+BigDecimal is a class that represents arbitrary-precision signed decimal numbers.
+It comprises a 32-bit integer and an unscaled decimal value.
+This class is defined in the java.math package and finds applications in scenarios such as product prices and scientific calculations.

-Note: If you are using currency values BigDecimal and converting to Float, You lose precision and It gives wrong results in currency processing.
 You can also check my previous posts on the BigInteger class in java.

-How to convert bigdecimal to Float in java
+How to Convert BigDecimal to Float in Java

 Here is a syntax